 The Woodland Chapel

-The Woodland Chapel is a small wooden structure in the forest without windows; instead, light enters through an opening in the roof.
+The Woodland Chapel is a small wooden structure in the forest without windows.
+Instead, light enters through an opening in the roof.

 Photo: Mattias Ek.

-GGunnar Asplund designed Skogskyrkogården’s first chapel.
+Gunnar Asplund designed Skogskyrkogården’s first chapel.
 After several revisions, it became the Woodland Chapel, a small wooden building situated in the forest.

 Unusual and beautiful